coderkan/coderkan.github.io/_posts/2018-10-20-as-a-software-developer-what-are-the-applications-programs-and-websites-I-use-often.md

 ---
 layout: post
-title: "Header Name"
+title: "As a software developer, what are the applications, programs and websites I use often "
 description:
 headline:
 modified: 2018-10-20
-category: linux
+category: general
-tags: [linux,bluetooth,bluetoothctl]
+tags: [general, software, applications]
 imagefeature:
 mathjax:
 chart: